WORLD RELIGIONS

 for classrooms, home schoolers, offices & theme decor.

-social studies > theology | World's Religions | Religions of the World | theologians < peace < health
+social studies > THEOLOGY | World's Religions | Religions of the World | theologians < peace < health

-International Peace Symbols
+International Religion Symbols

 There are five major religions, or philosophies: Buddhism, Christianity, Hinduism, Islam and Judaism; around which a majority of the Earth's nearly 7 billion people organize their beliefs about